So Much More Than a Soup Kitchen: Meet Minnesota Central Kitchen

 That’s where Minnesota’s culinary community comes in, from high-end restaurateurs and celebrity chefs to wedding caterers and community cafes.
 More than 100 partners are Minnesota Central Kitchen.

-In mid-March 2020, just as workplaces, schools, and restaurants were shutting down, this foodie community came together to do what they do best: serve good food to people who need it.
+In mid-March 2020, just as workplaces, schools, and restaurants were shutting down, this foodie community came together to do what it does best: serve good food to people who need it.
 The award-winning team at Chowgirls Catering made the first call to Second Harvest Heartland, having turned doomed produce and protein into individually sized, five-star meals.
 They needed somewhere for the meals to go.
-Second Harvest Heartland then called Loaves & Fishes and these 200 meals were on their way to families, waiting in line for something to eat after a stressful, uncertain, hard day.
+Second Harvest Heartland then called its meal-distribution partners and these 200 meals were on their way to families, waiting in line for something to eat after a stressful, uncertain, hard day.

-To date, more than 1.3 million meals have been prepared by 15 Twin Cities kitchens, including the Campus Club.
+To date, about two million meals have been prepared by 12 Twin Cities kitchens.
 Two of the more widely known chefs, Justin Sutherland and David Fhima, joined the Minnesota Central Kitchen family in the fall of 2020 for a specific assignment: To create family-style meals for the students and families enrolled in Roseville Area Schools, a district with some of the highest free- and reduced-lunch eligibility in the state.

 Rescuing food from going to waste